illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 * stored in a data structure and optimized for cache usage

 <vertical />
-3. Choose next process (scheduler's job)
+Step 3: Choose next process (scheduler's job)

-4. Load process state from control block
+Step 4: Load process state from control block

-5. Pop program counter, resume task
+Step 5: Pop program counter, resume task

 <vertical />

-Explain the actions required to perform a thread context switch (to a thread in the same process)
+*Explain the actions required to perform a thread context switch (to a thread in the same process)*

 <vertical />